At a glance

 Athletes, individuals following a low-carb ketogenic diet, and those practicing intermittent fasting often use MCT oils to boost their energy levels.

-2. Brain health
+2. Enhances brain health

 Adding MCTs to your morning coffee is an excellent way to promote a healthy brain.

-3. Reduced appetite
+3. Helps reduce appetite

-4. Weight loss
+4. Supports weight loss

 Regular MCT intake has long been recognized to promote weight loss and support long-term weight management.

-5. Longer fasting periods
+5. Promotes longer fasting periods

 Because MCT oil increases satiety and curbs hunger, MCTs can help prolong your fasting periods.

 According to Eileen While and Joshua Rabinowitz, research scientists and authors of Autophagy and Metabolism, “Autophagy preserves the health of cells and tissues by replacing outdated and damaged cellular components with fresh ones.
-In starvation, it provides an internal source of nutrients for energy generation and, thus, survival.”
+In starvation, it provides an internal source of nutrients for energy generation and, thus, survival.”3

 How much MCT oil should you add to your coffee?

-While MCT oil can help you burn more fat, it’s important to remember that consuming too many calories from fats slows down fat loss
+While MCT oil can help you burn more fat, it’s important to remember that consuming too many calories from fats slows down fat loss.

-Depending on your overall fat intake, you may need to adjust the amount of MCT oil in your coffee, especially if you are trying to lose weight or noticed that your weight loss plateaued after introducing MCTs to your routine.
+Depending on your overall fat intake, you may need to adjust the amount of MCT oil in your coffee, especially if you are trying to lose weight or notice that your weight loss plateaued after introducing MCTs to your routine.

 MCTs are generally easy to digest.
 However, MCT oil can trigger mild gastrointestinal symptoms in individuals with sensitive digestive systems.